Catamenia (band)

-Catamenia is a Finnish black metal band founded in 1995 by Riku Hopeakoski and Mika Tönning in Oulu.
+Catamenia was a Finnish black metal band founded in 1995 by Riku Hopeakoski and Mika Tönning in Oulu.
 They have been signed to Massacre Records since their first full-length release Halls of Frozen North in 1998.
 As of 2010, they have released nine albums, one EP, and one DVD.
 They are known for frequent usage of wolves in their album art, but the band is named after a kind of bird.
-Catamenia also means “menstruation”, which the band did not know until a fan pointed it out to them after the release of their debut album.
+Catamenia also means "menstruation", which the band did not know until a fan pointed it out to them after the release of their debut album.

 History

 They released their first demo album in their first active year, simply titled Demo '95.
 Their second demo, Winds released in 1996, led to a four-album contract with Massacre Records in 1997.
 Their debut full-length album Halls of Frozen North was recorded in Commusication Studios, Beindersheim, Germany, in 1997 with Gerhard Magin (Crematory, Mystic Circle) and was released in 1998.
 A year later they recorded their second album, Morning Crimson (1999) in Sweden, at Sunlight Studios with Thomas Skogsberg (Katatonia, Dismember).
 The band's third album Eternal Winter's Prophecy was recorded in their home country in 2000 at Tico-Tico Studios with Ahti Kortelainen (Kalmah, Eternal Tears of Sorrow, Dawn of Relic).
 Their last album for Massacre Records was entitled Eskhata, released in 2002, recorded in Oulu, Finland at SoundMix Studios with producer Mika Pohjola (The Black League).
 After the release and promotion of Eskhata, Catamenia renewed their contract with Massacre Records for three more albums, citing good working relations.

 Catamenia faced many line-up changes during the rehearsal of their fifth album, but their line-up steadied and again were a six-piece for its release.

 Catamenia recorded their fifth album Chaos Born at Neo Studio in Oulu, Finland with Kari Vähäkuopus and Immu Ilmarinen (Burning Point, Embraze, Afterworld, Sentenced).
 ChaosBorn combines melodics and aggressive metal.
 After praise from media and their fans for ChaosBorn, Winternight Tragedies was stated as their sixth studio release, again with Mastervox Studios and producers Kakke Vähäkuopus and Immu Ilmarinen.